DraftKings promo code: DraftKings offers $200 bonus and NFL Sunday Ticket discount for MLB, NFL, and WNBA betting on Tuesday

 Tuesday WNBA betting preview

-The WNBA season is also winding down with the regular season ending on Thursday and there are five games on the WNBA schedule tonight.
+The WNBA season is also winding down, with the regular season ending on Thursday and there are five games on the WNBA schedule tonight.
 The 2025 WNBA playoff field is almost set, as the Seattle Storm can clinch the final postseason spot with a win on Tuesday.
-That games tips off at 10 p.m.
-ET and the Storm are 7-point favorites over the Golden State Valkyries and the over/under is 153 according to the latest WNBA odds.
+That game tips off at 10 p.m.
+ET, and the Storm are 7-point favorites over the Golden State Valkyries, and the over/under is 153 according to the latest WNBA odds.

 Week 2 NFL betting preview